Jackfish Community Hall Next Steps

 A facility assessment in 2021, coupled with damage from a heating failure, determined that the facility needs substantial repairs, maintenance and upgrades to improve fire safety and accessibility.
 The facility has been closed since 2021 due to these factors.
 The hall currently lacks a consistent way to fund the repairs and ongoing operations of the building, relying on temporary grants and fundraising.

-To find a sustainable solution, the PRRD is holding a community meeting and online survey to determine if locals still want to use the hall, whether they would support a dedicated funding plan using local taxation and if the community is willing to continue managing its day-to-day operations.
-The feedback from this community engagement will help the PRRD Regional Board decide on the next steps for the hall's operation.
+To find a sustainable solution, the PRRD is held a community meeting and online survey to determine if locals still want to use the hall, whether they would support a dedicated funding plan using local taxation and if the community is willing to continue managing its day-to-day operations.
+The feedback from the community engagement will help the PRRD Regional Board decide on the next steps for the hall's operation.

 Next Steps for the Community